 Does Florida Being an “At-Will” State Play a Role?

 The answer to whether or not you can be fired for quiet quitting is most simply “yes.”
 Florida is an at-will employment state which means your employer employs you at will and can fire you without stating a reason at any time.
 Certain contracts and sectors protect you from “random” firings, but otherwise, you don’t have immediate recourse.

 It’s unlikely you would have a wrongful termination case in this instance.
 You’ve set expectations by fulfilling those additional duties, so your boss may look at this as a dip in performance and decide to move on.
 Now, that may be for the better if your employer forcefully expects you to fulfill more than your role is meant to.

 The other trend to keep in mind is the opposite of quiet “quitting.”
+Many employees wonder what is quiet firing.
 Quiet “firing” is essentially when you’re no longer being recognized for the extra work you’re doing and are treated poorly on purpose.